ibm-cloud-docs/openshift/satellite_clusters.md

    ```
    {: screen}

 3. Create an {{site.data.keyword.openshiftshort}} cluster in your {{site.data.keyword.satelliteshort}} location.
 When you create the cluster, the cluster master is automatically created in your {{site.data.keyword.satelliteshort}} control plane.

-To ensure that hosts are automatically assigned as worker nodes in the default worker pool of your cluster, specify those hosts' labels in `--host-label` flags, and specify the number of worker nodes per zone in the `--workers` flag.
-For more information about this command's options, see the [CLI reference documentation](/docs/openshift?topic=openshift-kubernetes-service-cli#cli_cluster-create-satellite).
+   * To ensure that hosts are automatically assigned as worker nodes in the default worker pool of your cluster, specify those hosts' labels in the `--host-label` flags, and specify the number of worker nodes per zone in the `--workers` flag.
+   * To enable cluster admin access for {{site.data.keyword.satelliteshort}} Config, include the `--enable-admin-agent` flag.
+If you do not grant {{site.data.keyword.satelliteshort}} Config access, you cannot later use the {{site.data.keyword.satelliteshort}} Config functionality to view or deploy Kubernetes resources for your clusters.
+If you want to enable access later, you can [create custom RBAC roles for {{site.data.keyword.satelliteshort}} Config](/docs/satellite?topic=satellite-cluster-config#setup-clusters-satconfig-access).
+   * For more information about this command's options, see the [CLI reference documentation](/docs/openshift?topic=openshift-kubernetes-service-cli#cli_cluster-create-satellite).

    ```
    ibmcloud oc cluster create satellite --location <location_name_or_ID> --name <cluster_name> --pull-secret <secret> --version 4.5_openshift [--enable-admin-agent] [--host-label LABEL ...] [--pod-subnet SUBNET] [-q] [--service-subnet SUBNET] [--workers <workers_per_zone>] [--zone <zone_name>]
    ```